elementor/elementor-developers-docs/src/editor/elementor-tabs.md

 ## Best Practices

 ::: warning Official Guidelines
-Please note that the official Elementor guidelines regarding to **Tabs** is to use one of the default tabs.
+The official Elementor guidelines strongly recommend using one of the default tabs.
 :::

-Saying that, we did document this feature as some plugin authors use code workarounds that slow the Editor and in some edge cases break it.
+That being said, this feature is documented as some addon authors use code workarounds that slow down the editor and, in some edge cases, break it.